create3000/x_ite/docs/_posts/components/HAnim/HAnimPose.md

 ### SFString [in, out] **name** ""
 {: #fields-name }

-Unique *name* attribute must be defined so that [HAnimMotion](/x_ite/components/hanim/hanimmotion/) node can be identified at run time for animation purposes.
+Unique *name* attribute must be defined so that HAnimPose node can be identified at run time for animation purposes.

 ### SFInt32 [in, out] **loa** -1 <small>[-1,4]</small>
 {: #fields-loa }